 In connection with that settlement, Mr. Lewis and Maya LLC were awarded by the Los Angeles Superior Court attorneys' fees in the amount of approximately \$150,000.
 We have appealed the Court's order.
 The matter has not yet been briefed.
-Management believes it is reasonably possible that we will not prevail on appeal.
-A \$150,000 liability has been accrued on the Company's accompanying financial statements.
+Management believes we have a strong basis to appeal.
+This judgement has been accrued on the accompanying financial statements.